muhammedzinwan/songs-downloader/README.md

    ```
    python main.py
    ```
-6.Running the application will auto fetch album art and meta data.
+6. Running the application will auto fetch album art and meta data.
    Incase of Album art variations use the alternate album art editor to manually select the album art:
    ```
    python editAlbumArt.py
    ```